 - Finally, the Alaska FIPS 5010 zone uses the Lambert Conformal Conic

 The map below shows a thematic map of all the projections that the State Plane Coordinate System uses.

 SPCS 27 and SPCS 83

 Over the years, surveyors have significantly improved our understanding of the size and shape of the Earth using geodesy.
-As a result, the State Plane Coordinate System references to both the NAD83 and NAD27 datums.
+As a result, the State Plane Coordinate System references both the NAD83 and NAD27 datums.

-- State Plane Coordinate Systems (SPCS 27) references NAD27 with a standard unit of measure in US survey feet
+- State Plane Coordinate Systems (SPCS 27) references NAD27 as a standard unit of measure in US survey feet

-- State Plane Coordinate Systems (SPCS 83) is based on the NAD83 datum and commonly measured in meters
+- State Plane Coordinate Systems (SPCS 83) is based on the NAD83 datum and is commonly measured in meters

 Since the advent of NAD83, the State Plane Coordinate System has undergone a series of changes.
 For example, this includes zone modifications and origin changes.

 State Plane Coordinate System Advantages

-Government agencies use the State Plane Coordinate System because of how each zone has a defined boundary.
+Government agencies use the State Plane Coordinate System because how each zone has a defined boundary.